ngokhoaanh/ngokhoaanh.github.io/index.md

 Our objective is to achieve precise predictions of Wikipedia page traffic through the application of three distinct machine learning models, each contributing uniquely to our forecasting accuracy.

-ARIMA Model: Specializing in autocorrelation, the ARIMA model leverages time-series data, enabling us to make more nuanced predictions.
+\textbf{ARIMA Model}: Specializing in autocorrelation, the ARIMA model leverages time-series data, enabling us to make more nuanced predictions.

-XGBoost: As a decision-tree-based ensemble machine learning algorithm, XGBoost excels in identifying complex, non-linear patterns within the data.
+\textbf{XGBoost}: As a decision-tree-based ensemble machine learning algorithm, XGBoost excels in identifying complex, non-linear patterns within the data.

-Random Forest Algorithm: Comprising multiple decision trees, this model adds an extra dimension of accuracy to our predictions.
+\textbf{Random Forest Algorithm}: Comprising multiple decision trees, this model adds an extra dimension of accuracy to our predictions.

 This study provides an in-depth exploration of these machine learning models.
 We will demonstrate their individual capabilities and how their integrated application can significantly enhance the accuracy of traffic forecasting on Wikipedia.</div>
 <br>
 <center><img src="images/wikipedia.png"></center>